BXSu/Rcourse3assignment/Codebook.md

 ```

 ## 6. Make a second table
-The following code re-organizes the first table by Activity and Subject, and takes the average of each variable.
+The following code re-organizes the data based on Activity and Subject, and takes the average of each variable.
 The new table is named tidy_data_set.

 ```{r}
 tidy_data_set <- merge_subset %>%